MicrosoftDocs/memdocs/autopilot/pre-provision.md

 In addition to [Windows Autopilot requirements](software-requirements.md), Windows Autopilot for pre-provisioned deployment also requires:

-- A currently supported version of Windows
+- A currently supported version of Windows.
-- Windows Pro, Enterprise, or Education editions
+- Windows Pro, Enterprise, or Education editions.
 - An Intune subscription.
 - Physical devices that support TPM 2.0 and device attestation.
 Virtual machines aren't supported.
 The pre-provisioning process uses Windows Autopilot self-deploying capabilities, so TPM 2.0 is required.
 The TPM attestation process also requires access to a set of HTTPS URLs that are unique for each TPM provider.
 For more information, see the entry for Autopilot self-Deploying mode and Autopilot pre-provisioning in [Networking requirements](networking-requirements.md#tpm).
 - Network connectivity.
 Using wireless connectivity requires selecting region, language and keyboard before you're able to connect and start provisioning.